Twibel - Libel on Twitter

 What to do if you have been libelled on Twitter

 - Stay calm, but act quickly to preserve relevant evidence.
+Take screenshots of tweets and, in particular, follower/retweet figures.

 - Print all relevant webpages (ensuring they are date stamped).
 These should show all relevant tweets and the details of the tweeters, including the number of followers they have.
 If the tweet was re-tweeted you should repeat the process for each individual that re-tweeted it.
 If the allegations were republished outside of Twitter you should capture this information.